-- 1.3.g.
-Ability to plan, accomplish, and evaluate tasks under given constraints - 1.3.g.1.
+- 1.3.g.1.
 This competence refers to the ability to plan, accomplish, and evaluate tasks associated with any curricular activity deemed appropriate by Program for its assessment and evaluation.
-The assessment should focus more on the students' task management skills rather than the substantial outcome of the task itself. - 1.3.h.
-Ability to work in multidisciplinary and multicultural teams - 1.3.h.1.
-This competence refers to the ability to work collaboratively with people from different technical disciplines, fields and cultural backgrounds. - 1.3.h.2.
+The assessment focuses more on the students' task management skills rather than the substantial outcome of the task itself. - 1.3.g.2.
+This competence also includes understanding and applying engineering management principles and economic decision-making, as a member and leader in a project team. - 1.3.h.1.
+This competence refers to the ability to work collaboratively with people from different technical disciplines, fields, and cultural backgrounds. - 1.3.h.2.
 Multicultural concerns such as tolerance, mutual understanding, appreciation on differences in building a synergy, are important considerations for the success of a teamwork. - 1.3.h.3.
-Multidiscipline circumstances may cover disciplines within engineering and non-engineering disciplines. - 1.3.i.
-Ability to be accountable and responsible to the society and adhere to professional ethics in solving engineering problems - 1.3.i.1.
-This competence refers to the understanding on the following issues and the ability to elaborate, discuss, present argument, and/or respond accordingly: - the impact of technology of related engineering fields on public welfare, environmental safety and sustainable development - the engineering ethics and regulations - the engineering history and standard & code philosophy in design. - 1.3.j.
-Ability to understand the need for life-long learning, including access to the relevant knowledge of contemporary issues - 1.3.j.1.
-The Program is required to assist students to become accustomed to independent and continuous learning through lectures, research, experiments, practical training, exercises and assignment. - 1.3.j.2.
-This competence refers to understanding the necessity of continuous professional development, an ability to acquire updated information and knowledge, and an awareness of the importance of sharing knowledge.
+Multidiscipline circumstances may cover disciplines within engineering and non-engineering disciplines. - 1.3.i.1.
+This competence refers to the understanding on the following issues and the ability to elaborate, discuss, present argument, and/or respond accordingly: - the understanding and appreciation of 'cultural' issues - the impact of technology of related engineering fields on public welfare, environmental safety, and sustainable development - the legal aspects and engineering ethics - the engineering history and standard & code philosophy in design. - 1.3.j.1.
+The Program is required to assist students to become accustomed to independent and continuous learning through lectures, research, experiments, practical training, exercises, and assignment.

+1.3.j.2.
+This competence refers tounderstanding the necessity of continuous professional development, an ability to acquire updated information and knowledge, and an awareness of the importance of sharing knowledge.